An Exact Solution Algorithm for the Bi-Level Optimization Problem of Electric Vehicles Charging Station Placement: Formulation

 The constraints \eqref{eq:ev_path_flow_nonneg} and \eqref{eq:ev_node_flow_nonneg} require the non-negativity for the flow of the charging station and the flow of the path.
 The first term in the objective function of problem \eqref{eq:ev_flow_optimization} corresponds to the classical Beckmann transformation, which is a potential function whose minimizer satisfies the UE conditions with respect to travel time.
-The second term incorporates the charging cost and extends the potential function to reflect users’ sensitivity to both travel and charging components in their path selection.
-While the total objective does not represent a cost directly minimized by users, its minimization yields a flow pattern consistent with UE behavior under combined travel and charging costs. $\lambda_{l}^\pi$ is the time spent charging on $l$ coming from path $\pi$.
-The total time spent on charging $v_{l}$ will be multiplied by $t$, which is a fixed price that accounts for both the charging cost and the time spent charging.
+The second term incorporates the station congestion cost through the integral $\int_0^{v_l} t_l(v) dv$, where $t_l(v)$ is a convex, monotonically increasing function representing the marginal waiting time at station $l$ under flow $v$.
+This formulation ensures that as station utilization increases, users experience longer waiting times, which is reflected in their path choices at equilibrium.
+The third term $\sum_{\pi} c^{\pi} h_{\pi}$ is linear in path flows and captures the actual energy cost paid by users and the time value they spend charging, which varies by path based on battery consumption before reaching the charging station.